ghidora77/GEE_Labs_Website/docs/Lab_01.md

 Map.addLayer(trueColor, trueColorVis, 'True Color');
 ```

-By contrast, the Planet MultiSpectral SkySat imagery has
+By contrast, the Planet MultiSpectral SkySat imagery uses 16 bit collection, so you have to adjust the min and max values.
+If your image is not displaying correctly (such as a black screen) check the documentation for your data and adjust your min and max values.

 ```js
 var dataset = ee.ImageCollection('SKYSAT/GEN-A/PUBLIC/ORTHO/MULTISPECTRAL');